minshi123/gitlab/doc/user/compliance/license_compliance/index.md

      image: registry.example.com/namespace/license-management:latest
    ```

-1. Ensure the package registry is reachable from within the gitlab-runner
+1. Ensure the package registry is reachable from within the GitLab environment
    and that the package manager is configured to use your preferred package
    registry.